Board of Trustees

 Having raised 4 children herself, for some years as a single parent following early widowhood, and now a grandmother of 6, Carole remains in touch with the practical challenges of parenthood.
 She is especially committed to giving the 'Under 3s' the very best start life and so is delighted to be involved with What About the Children?

 Lydia has over 30 of experience working in education in London including 10 years of Headship.
 Her initial teaching qualification and experience is in the field of Special Educational Needs and Early Years.
 She has represented primary schools on various consultative groups for example, Early Years and Childcare Partnership, Home Start Steering Group, more recently she worked as an independent Education Consultant.
-Since retiring from full time work she has been a volunteered at Michael Sobell House Hospice and steward at St George's Chapel Windsor.
+Since retiring from full time work she has been a volunteer at Michael Sobell House Hospice and steward at St George's Chapel Windsor.

 Linda studied medicine at Liverpool University.
 She has a portfolio career which includes General Practice, Forensic Medical Examiner and Associate Specialist in Contraception & Sexual Health.
 She has two daughters and four grandchildren, when her daughters were young her main role was as a mother at home but during this time she volunteered with the Pre-School Playgroup Association where she learnt the value of learning through play.
 Later when her daughters were teenagers she studied for a Masters in Philosophy & Health Care Ethics.
 She is concerned that the emotional needs of young children are not at the forefront of society today.